What is HACCP Certification?

 The world’s top food vendors and manufacturers use HACCP as a food safety management system to ensure compliance with region-specific regulations and Global Food Safety Initiative (GFSI) audit protocols.
 The GFSI is a private organization that sets an internationally recognized benchmark for food safety and farm assurance standards.
 HACCP certification helps build brand trust by ensuring food safety through systems and procedures that help minimize risk.
 Having a HACCP plan in place helps both operations and management teams in the management of critical control points.
 A critical control point (CCP) is any step in an organization’s process that presents an opportunity to prevent, eliminate, or reduce hazards to acceptable levels.
 CCPs typically refer to procedures that are done haphazardly or not in accordance with set standards.

 While food safety should be of utmost importance, HACCP certification also provides opportunities for organizations to increase operational efficiency, shorten production times, and ultimately reduce costs.
 A proper HACCP plan complemented by regular inspections will also help prevent food safety incidents, product recalls, and legal action that can hurt a company’s reputation and erode consumer trust.

-How Can an Organization Obtain HACCP Certification?
+How to Get HACCP Certification?

 To get HACCP-certified, an organization should go beyond just creating a HACCP food safety program and take a look at other prerequisite safety programs like hygiene and sanitation, pest control, and proper food waste management.
 Since the food services industry involves dealing with suppliers, distributors, and other vendors, it’s also vital that businesses ensure that these companies or establishments have similar HACCP food safety and prerequisite programs in place.
-Here are the steps required to obtain HACCP certification:
+Here are the steps required for an organization to obtain HACCP certification: